Braunton Burrows in North Devon has been designated as Internationally important by UNESCO.

 Braunton Marshes

-In 2007 The Taw Torridge Estuary Forum compiled a Management Study for Braunton Marsh.
+In 2007 The Taw Torridge Estuary Forum compiled a

 A comprehensive study of the historical, social, environmental and economic development of Braunton Marsh from pre-reclamation to the present day